chinapedia/wikipedia.abstract.en/Page/3D_fold_evolution.md

-Fold_terminology-01.jpg 3d_fold_growth_mod_2.gif

 In geology, 3D FOLD EVOLUTION is the study of the full three dimensional structure of a fold as it changes in time.
 A fold is a common three-dimensional geological structure that is associated with strain deformation under stress.
 Fold evolution in three dimensions can be broadly divided into two stages, namely fold growth and fold linkage.
 The evolution depends on fold kinematics,[1] causes of folding,[2][3] as well as alignment and interaction of the each structure with respect to each other.[4]
 There are several ways to reconstruct the evolution progress of folds, notably by using depositional evidence, geomorphological evidence and balanced restoration.[5][6]
 Understanding the evolution of folds is important because it helps petroleum geologists to gain a better understanding on the distribution of structural traps of hydrocarbon.[7][8][9]

 3D fold growth

-Map_and_cxn_view_growth.gif Under compressional stress, folds grow in all three dimensions, including vertical fold amplification and lateral fold propagation, both along fold crest and perpendicular to fold crests.
+Under compressional stress, folds grow in all three dimensions, including vertical fold amplification and lateral fold propagation, both along fold crest and perpendicular to fold crests.
 Three-dimensional fold growth can be observed in areas like the Zagros Mountains in Iraq and Iran[10] as well as Wheeler Ridge in California, United States.[11]

 Fold structure